toolpath/syil/README.md

 **CALIBRATEPROBEDIAMETER**

 The calibrate probe diameter macro uses a ring guage to calibrate the diameter of a probes ruby tip.
 It's important that the probe is concentric before beginning.
-The A argument is the work offset that the probe will center in.
-The B argument is the diameter of the ring guage.
+The A argument is the diameter of the ring guage.
 The probe must be inside of the guage and roughly centered.
 The routine will set the diameter of your probe tip and the radius can been seen in the tool table.

 ![CALIBRATEPROBEDIAMETER](images/probeRingGuage.PNG)